 Can you set up your grill in a truck bed?

-Heat can damage paint on cars as well as light tents on fire, so it’s best to grill away from the party.
-That means using the ground, not grass since that’s flammable, as a grilling base.
+Heat can damage the paint on cars as well as light tents on fire, so it’s best to grill away from the party.
+That means using the ground (but not the grass since that’s flammable) as a grilling base.

 How do you safely grill while tailgating?

 First, research the rules of your particular place to make sure you’re abiding by all local ordinances.

 In terms of food safety, the USDA recommends packing raw meats in a cooler, plus bringing a thermometer to ensure they stay at 40 degrees or lower during transport to the game.
 When it’s time to actually cook your items, refer to the USDA Safe Minimum Internal Temperature Chart, which provides temperature guides for every type of meat, including popular tailgate picks like chicken and beef.
 Also, store your leftovers in a cooler right away if you plan on enjoying them later.

 How do you dispose of hot coals after tailgating?

 Before tossing out the coals, they need to be cold.
 To quickly cool down the hot briquettes, very slowly and carefully pour water over the charcoal, stirring and separating them.
 Keep in mind that the water can create hot steam, so it is important to add the water slowly and do this away from other people.
 Once cool, wrap the charcoal in aluminum foil and throw it into an outdoor receptacle.